Shotgun (Christina Aguilera song): Critical reception

 "Shotgun" received critical acclaim.
 Bianca Gracie of Idolator provided a positive review toward the song, applauding Aguilera's "soothing and emotive vocal tone", and summarizing it as a "stunning tune".
 Writing for PopCrush, Zara Husaini called "Shotgun" a "gorgeous ballad", while the Music Times editor Carolyn Menyes praised both Aguilera as a "powerhouse diva" and the song for its "stripped down, banjo-filled" sound.
 Zuzanna Janicka from The Rockferry ranked "Shotgun" among Aguilera's "best unknown songs", explaining: "Three years after 'Just a Fool' was released Aguilera recorded something better: a song that's restricted vocally but even more emotional.
 A simpler, quieter song, a thriving one."
-Cosmopolitan's Rebecca Rose expressed her curiosity about whether Aguilera will "keep venturing into other music genres", and added: "one thing is for sure—I'm going to play [the song] on repeat basically forever."
+Cosmopolitans Rebecca Rose expressed her curiosity about whether Aguilera will "keep venturing into other music genres", and added: "one thing is for sure — I'm going to play [the song] on repeat basically forever."

 Live performance

-Aguilera performed the "stripped-down" song with the Columbus-baded country group Rascal Flatts at the 50th Annual Academy of Country Music Awards.
+Aguilera performed the "stripped-down" song with the Columbus-based country group Rascal Flatts at the 50th Annual Academy of Country Music Awards.
 Journalist Carolyn Menyes thought the rendition showed a "softer side" of the singer and elaborated: "Through the lens of her character Jade St. John, Aguilera turns her throaty vocals into a twang alongside a male accompaniment, and it's effective as a country single."
-The performance segued into the band's song "Riot"—forming a medley—and featured a small choir.
+The performance segued into the band's song "Riot" — forming a medley — and featured a small choir.
 The Source thought Aguilera and Rascal Flatts paired "surprisingly well", and the Taste of Country editor Rebekah Bell hailed it as a "stellar" performance.
 Billboard noted that the artistic delivery was commended by the audience.